Nodeclipse/EditBox/README.md

 ## Themes

+- Default is like on image above
+- Whitebox - only border highlight for mouse-over
+- OnClick - border highlight for mouse-over, and the current block highlight like Default when clicking inside
+- RainbowDrops - for blackbackground themes

 ![](https://camo.githubusercontent.com/1baa2b61ed624e6cac336a675737c280d5bddb1a/687474703a2f2f7075752e73682f3742636e442f653131373166633065652e706e67)

+It is included in newer version.
-**Black Eclipse themes support:** Download [RainbowDrops.eb inside Moonrise theme](https://github.com/guari/eclipse-ui-theme/blob/master/com.github.eclipseuitheme.themes.plugin/bin/color-scheme/RainbowDrops.eb?raw=true) (by right-clicking the link and selecting ```Save link as...```), then import it with Eclipse EditBox Plugin.
+For EditBox version <=0.22 download [RainbowDrops.eb inside Moonrise theme](https://github.com/guari/eclipse-ui-theme/blob/master/com.github.eclipseuitheme.themes.plugin/bin/color-scheme/RainbowDrops.eb?raw=true)
+ (by right-clicking the link and selecting ```Save link as...```), then import it with Eclipse EditBox Plugin.

 All themes are inside `pm.eclipse.editbox\src`